keyicui0717/swlocal/README.md

 # Smith-Waterman Local Alignment

 ## The Smith-Waterman algorithm preforms local alignment between two sequences.
-It is a variaiton of a dynamic programming algorithm finds the optial local alignment with respect to the specified scoring system.
+It is a variaiton of a dynamic programming algorithm and finds the optimal local alignment with respect to the specified scoring system.